adamforprovo/campaign-website/src/content/issues.md

 ### Delayed maintenance is a form of hidden debt.

 Roads, pipes, and facilities need maintenance.
 Much of our underground infrastructure is overdue for replacement.
-Some of our water lines are almost 100 years old.
+Some of our water lines are over 100 years old.

-**A recent report found we’re underfunding our water system by $10 million a year.** Instead of reinvesting in the system, we’ve spent that money elsewhere to cover for declining tax revenue.
+**A recent report found we’re underfunding our water system by $10 million a year.** Instead of reinvesting in the system, we’ve spent that money elsewhere to make up for flattening tax revenue.

 Putting off maintenance saves money now, but it's not sustainable.

 ### It's time to get the fundamentals right.

-In recent years, we've leaned on big, ambitious projects to attract economic growth: the Epic Sports Park, the airport, big box retail, and more.
-Some of these bets have paid off, but others may take years to prove their value.
+In recent years, we've leaned on big, ambitious projects to attract economic growth — the Epic Sports Park, the airport, big box retail, and more.
+Some of these bets have paid off.
+But others may take years to prove their value.

 **A strong economy isn't built on one or two big ideas, but lots of small ones.** Large speculative projects stretch our funds.
 But small businesses, infill projects, and mixed-use developments grow our tax base while making better use of the infrastructure we already have.